kevinsjy/FYP_sharing/README.md

 # FYP
-This is final year projet about RISC-V FPGA implementation
+This is reading record for the final year projet about RISC-V FPGA implementation

 Fir 5 Jan 2024;